 This historical story is the first live action on the list.
 Of course, the movie poster features the face of a white dude, rather than the Australian Aboriginal children it actually stars.
 This isn’t specifically a children’s film.

 7. MARY AND MAX (2009)

-Another fine Australian film, claymation, so appealing to kids but really it’s not specifically for kids.
-It mixes real life scenery with animation (claymation), similar to the Minuscule movies.
+Another fine Australian film, and claymation, which makes it appealing to kids but it’s not specifically for kids.
+Mary and Max mixes real life scenery with animation (claymation), similar to the Minuscule movies.

 8. TEMPLE GRANDIN

 While we’re on the topic of neurodifference, I totally recommend this biopic of the world’s most well-known autistic woman.

 I wasn’t a huge fan of Clare Danes as an actor — I felt she touched her hair too much in Homeland — but after watching her play Temple Grandin, I have a renewed respect for her breadth.

 Children with sensory processing issues will identify with Grandin.
 (And may be the reason you were looking for a list of ‘quiet’ children’s movies in the first place.)

 9. WHAT MAISIE KNEW (2012)